 The first few digits are: 2.7182818284590452353602874713527… It has an infinite number of digits with no recurring pattern.
 It cannot be written as a simple fraction.

 Number e is the limit of (1 + 1/n)n as n approaches infinity:

 Number e is a mathematical constant that is the base of the natural logarithm: the unique number whose natural logarithm is equal to one.
 Find out more on https://en.wikipedia.org/wiki/E_(mathematical_constant).

 In this challenge we will use a Python script to calculate an approximation of e using three different approaches.
 The first approach as described above as already been implemented in the above Python trinket.

 Calculating e using an iterative approach

 Euler’s number, e, can also be calculated as the sum of the infinite series:

 Complete your Python script to implement this infinite series using an iterative approach.
 (Method 2)

-Calculating e using a recursive approach
+Calculating e using a continuous fraction (iterative approach)

 A less common approach to calculate number e is to use a continued fraction based on the following sequence: